CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Freeze Track

-Output the audio of the currently selected track to a single file, reducing playback delays and mixing times for multiple tracks.
-It can also reduce the CPU and memory load during playback, which is useful when too many tracks cause the audio has gaps or when memory is low.
+Output the audio of the currently selected track to a temporary file to reduce the CPU and memory load during playback.
+This is particularly beneficial when working with multiple tracks that may cause audio gaps or when experiencing insufficient memory issues.

-\* It will unfreeze automatically once editing the track contents.
+\* The track will automatically unfreeze when editing the track contents.

 ### Mute Track